 When in doubt, you can always contact the knowledgeable HR professionals at Okanagan Small Business Services to book a consultation meeting.

 Okanagan Small Business Services, Inc.

 Want more helpful information?

 If you liked this article, please consider joining our mailing list.
 We send monthly emails with special offers and helpful information for small business owners in the Okanagan.

 Williams-Whitt, K., Begg, M., Harris, T. & Filsinger, K. (2017).
 Employment law for business and human resources professionals.
 Alberta and British Columbia.
 Toronto, ON: Emond Montgomery Publications Limited

-Danielle Harshenin is the Director of Human Resources at Okanagan Small Business Services.
-She is passionate about sharing her HR knowledge with local small business owners.
+Danielle Harshenin, BBA, leads the HR department at Okanagan Small Business Services.
+She is passionate about sharing her knowledge with small business owners.